 The view from there was sublime!
 I whispered a prayer of gratitude.
 It just flowed involuntarily.
 I felt so blessed that I got to see it.

 Yoga introduces your body to a special kind of flexibility.
 In one of the practices that I have had, my perspective of the Ting Kau bridge that I pass by every day, twice a day, going to and from work changed dramatically.
 I always see it and the Tsing Ma Bridge from atop.
 That specific day, I got to see it from the bottom during one early morning practice when we had it at the pier right under the bridge.
 I knew then not everybody would be able to see from the bottom.
 And this is while doing a very simple tilted pose.
 The thing is, we had to hold the pose so, this allowed me to indulge on the huge pillars of the bridge.

 I also know that this perspective was mine alone to indulge in.
 For whatever dedication my colleagues had for that day, mine spontaneously became appreciative of how I saw the bridge at that particular moment.
 It seemed like a gentle reminder that having a different perspective could be totally refreshing and empowering at the same time.

-Related to perspective would be a performer’s view from the stage, the street or dance floor where I am about to perform.
+Related to a perspective would be a performer’s view from the stage, the street or the dance floor where I am about to perform.

 Honestly, in the beginning, it was pitch-black because the lights were too strong.
 But my adrenaline dilated my pupils allowing it to adjust accordingly to stay alert during the entire choreography.
 Because behind every performer’s delightful smile is a very alert mind thinking about the next blocking, gauging the timing of the music mixed with all the necessary emotions and confidence to block stage fright and catatonia.